non-zone/Contracts/h-SPACE Tokenomics.md

 15. XV / 18
 16. XVI / 18
 - Each "Interaction" is determined (_mapped_) using *theGraph's MATIC Subgraph*
-- Interactions can be paid in MATIC.
+- Interactions are _child NFTs_ attached to the _parent NFT_ (the Story), this way we can keep track of them, and determine their value-added, and their ratio respect the total amount of Interactions.
 - The first 50 users connecting a Wallet and customizing their account will receive 5 MATIC, which covers more or less 3 paid interactions.

 ### h-SPACE CFA on Superfluid: